Temporary Car Insurance: What Are the Options?

 Rental agencies sometimes ask if you would like to purchase personal effects insurance.

-If you lose items in a car during a car claim, then your personal effects may be covered under your homeowner policy or renters policy.
-This would not require car insurance since personal items not attached to the vehicle, or part of the vehicle itself are not covered under car insurance.
+If you lose items in a car during a car claim, then your personal effects may be covered under your homeowner insurance policy or renters policy.
+Items that are not attached to the car, or a part of the vehicle itself are not covered under car insurance.
 With a personal effects coverage from a rental car agency, these may also be covered.